-NOTE: A supplier or contractor who participated in the same procurement proceedings being reviewed and wish to raise other grounds of challenge or seek remedies specific to them, must file their own Application to Review (Form 8) within the timeframes set out in section 50(2) of the Public Procurement and Disposal of Public Property Act 2015, as amended, that is:
+NOTE: A supplier or contractor who participated in the same procurement proceedings being reviewed and wishes to raise other grounds of challenge or seek remedies specific to them, must file their own Application to Review (Form 8) within the timeframes set out in section 50(2) of the Act that is:

-- Where the Challenge relates to other decisions or actions taken by a procuring entity in procurement proceedings the deadline to file this challenge depends on whether or not a standstill period was applied by the procuring entity;
+- ii.
+Where the Challenge relates to other decisions or actions taken by a procuring entity in procurement proceedings the deadline to file this challenge depends on whether or not a standstill period was applied by the procuring entity:

 How can an Interested Party learn about an ongoing Challenge Proceeding?

 The OPR will publish a Notice of the Application for Review in two (2) daily newspapers and on the OPR’s website within three (3) days of OPR’s receipt of the Application.

 How can an Interested Party join an ongoing Challenge Proceeding?

 The Hearing Rules and Procedure for Part V Challenge Proceedings sets out the prescribed Forms to be used in Challenge Proceedings.
 These Rules and Forms can be downloaded from the OPR’s website www.oprtt.org

 Form 10 is the Application to Participate which must be completed, signed and dated by the Interested Party.
 This Application to Participate must be submitted via e-mail to the OPR at email@example.com no later than three (3) days after the OPR’s notification of the Application for Review (that is, Day six (6) of the Challenge process).
 Some of the details the Interested Party must include are: